AND MOBILE COMMUNICATION UNIT

 by George J. Sullivan

-I'd like to thank Henry W. Flora for his assistance with this web page.
+I'd like to thank Laurie Murray and Henry W. Flora for their assistance with this web page.

 Can anyone help me with more information?